smile-soft/wchat/README.md

 Default values:
 ```
 {
 	primary: {
 		backgroundColor: '#555555',
 		color: '#FFFFFF'
 	},
 	intro: {
 		backgroundImage: "images/bgr-02.jpg"
 	},
 		sendmail: {
 		backgroundImage: "images/bgr-01.jpg"
 	}
 }
 ```
 Parameters:
-- `primary.backgroundColor`: the background color of the elements, that represents widget color schema
+- `primary.backgroundColor`: the background color of the elements, that represent widget's color schema
-- `primary.color`: the font color of the elemennts, that represents widget color schema
+- `primary.color`: the font color of the elemennts, that represent widget's color schema
 - `intro.backgroundImage`: url of the background image on the `intro` pane
 - `sendmail.backgroundImage`: url of the background image on the `sendmail` pane